Transport for Wales workers inspecting underneath a train

 Overview

-In 2024/25, our Colleague Safety measure remained favourable and was in line with 2023/24.
+Colleagues Without a Safety Incident in Q1 2025/26 slightly improved in comparison with Q1 2024/25.
 To maintain this standard, we continued to review incidents to identify trends and mitigate them accordingly.

 Well-being of Future Generations Act (WFGA) goals addressed: